 As I thought about ways to get my old life back it dawned on me.
 I didn’t miss my old life at all.
 How could I when my new life was so much better than it was before?
 Sure, before parenthood I might have been able to go out whenever I wanted without having to plan weeks in advance.
 My clothes might have always been clean and free from someone else’s sick/food.
 I might have been able to go on holiday whenever I wanted.
 My hair and make-up might have actually been done properly and I might have been able to get a full night’s sleep.
 Every night!

 But how was that better than my new life?
 It wasn’t.
 Being a mummy was so much better.
 All the little things I got to experience made it worthwhile.
 Seeing my daughter’s first steps and hearing her first words; watching her grow from a baby to a little girl; the way she gives massive cuddles and demands a kiss afterwards

 I realised that some parts of me were different or missing but that I had gained other parts.
 Better parts.
 I was voyaging in a completely new direction.
-I knew it was going to be hard, but I needed to balance being a mummy and being Sam for the benefit of me, my OH and Molly.
+I knew it was going to be hard, but I needed to balance being a mummy and being Sam for the benefit of not only me, but my daughter and partner.

 So here I am.
 September is a huge month for new starts as students up and down the country know, but this September is going to be huge for me too.
 With the start of the new school year comes the start of a new version of me.
 I am a mother and that will always be my main priority, but I have the opportunity to improve and better myself for the sake of my family.
 Rebooting mummy is the only option.